 4. Pulmonary exacerbations: Deterioration of performance status, worsening cough, increased production of purulent sputum, chest congestion, fever, and increased dyspnea are usually accompanied by varying progression of the auscultatory, spirometric, and radiographic abnormalities and new or increased pathogens appearing in the sputum.

-1. The diagnosis is confirmed by ≥1 of the following tests:
+1. Diagnosis is confirmed by ≥1 of the following tests:

-1) Sweat [Cl] concentrations ≥60 mmol/L in 2 measurements carried out on different days.
+1) Sweat chloride [Cl] concentrations ≥60 mmol/L in 2 measurements carried out on different days.

 2) Demonstration of a known mutation of both CFTR allele (this test is recommended in all patients and is crucial when [Cl]− concentration measurements are not diagnostic).